Ayesh-Eka/RP-Advanced-ADHD-Supportive-System-24-25J-260/README.md

 **Daily Task Management**

-• Detect real-time interest level using educational and non-educational activities and prioritize daily tasks using ML model, with reminders and rewards to encourage completion.
+• Detect real-time interest level using educational and non-educational activities and prioritize daily tasks and create basic eisenhower matrix using ML model, with reminders and rewards to encourage completion.

 **Bridging the cognitive gap**